jipsi/leish-uvb/README.md

 >  [1] reshape2_1.4.4     ggpubr_0.5.0       sqldf_0.4-11       RSQLite_2.2.20     gsubfn_0.7         proto_1.0.0        stringr_1.5.0
 >  [8] ggplot2_3.4.0      dplyr_1.0.10       cowplot_1.1.1      SeuratObject_4.1.3 Seurat_4.3.0

+#### 3. Additional packages required for spatial analysis, cellchat and preparing data for cell2location
+#### 4. Packages required - see session information below

+## Code to replicate the figures in the manuscript (please note the following instructions)

 #### 1. Please maintain folder structure as per the repository